|

 using abcm2ps.
 Here is an example for the first movement of

-Beethoven's first piano sonata in F minor:
+Beethoven's first piano sonata in F minor: first converted to

 data with the Humdrum tool called hum2mid.
-This file is generated on demand directly from the **kern score. |
+This file is generated on demand directly from the **kern score. | Clicking on the "KernScores" title at the top of any page in

 the browsing section of the website will take you back to the front page.